 WHAT YOU COULD EXPECT AT THE DEAD MAN’S CATWALK

 Standing on the catwalk, expansive coastal views and crystal clear waters made the short hike more than worthwhile.
-On a clear day you could spot the Na Mokulua (two mountains) of Lanikai, far in the distance.
+On a clear day, you could spot the Na Mokulua (two mountains) of Lanikai, far in the distance.
 As I watched the waves roll over the reef below I felt on top of the world knowing that I was standing in a moment which you will remember long after your time on Oahu.

 You will still have the same views if you went today just not the cement slab, which was just a novelty anyway.
-I would still hike Dead Man’s Catwalk even though the catwalk is gone., The views are still epic as ever and the cement slab was just a minor part of this amazing viewpoint.
+I would still hike Dead Man’s Catwalk even though the catwalk is gone., The views are still as epic as ever and the cement slab was just a minor part of this amazing viewpoint.

 This is a perfect hike for people who wanted the postcard views without all the hard work.
 Most of the climb is done in your vehicle before arriving at the beginning of the trail.
-The hike began well above sea-level, which is the reason why you could have such amazing views with only a short ascent.
+The hike began well above sea level, which is the reason why you could have such amazing views with only a short ascent.

 HOW TO GET TO DEAD MAN’S CATWALK

-The Dead Man’s Catwalk is a 25-minute drive from Waikiki and is quite close to Koko Head hike which many of you will have already done or heard of.
+The Dead Man’s Catwalk is a 25-minute drive from Waikiki and is quite close to the Koko Head hike which many of you will have already done or heard of.

-- Oahu scenic helicopter flight: My number one recommendation is to do a heli-flight (doors off).
-You will be absolutely blown away when you see Oahu from the sky!
-Click to book your tour: Doors-Off Helicopter Flight Tour
+- Doors-Off Oahu Helicopter Flight Tour: My number one recommendation is to do a heli-flight (doors off)and be blown away when you see Oahu from the air.

-- North Shore Shark Cage Adventure: The biggest adrenaline rush you can have in Hawaii is beneath the surface with sharks!
-Click to book your tour: North Shore Shark Cage Experience
+- North Shore Shark Cage Tour: The biggest adrenaline rush you can have in Hawaii is beneath the surface with sharks!

-- Eco-Friendly Dolphin and Snorkel Half-Day Cruise: One of the best experiences I had on Oahu was swimming with the beautiful spinner dolphins.
-A once in a lifetime experience.
-Click to book your tour: Eco-Friendly Dolphin and Snorkel Tour
+- Eco-Friendly Dolphin and Snorkel Tour: One of the best experiences I had on Oahu was swimming with the beautiful spinner dolphins on this exact tour.

 WHERE TO STAY ON OAHU

-Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach.
-Luxury rooms overlooking the beach, a private lagoon and a free fireworks and dance performance show.
-Hilton is easily the most recognizable hotel on the Island.
-Kids can kayak, swim and snorkel with no worries.
+- Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach with a private lagoon.

-Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.
-The bar and nightclub at the Sheraton is a great place to relax after a long day of island adventures.
+- Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.

 MORE OAHU BLOG POSTS